-Our Action Resources are designed to provide a better understanding of the “big picture” of how the global economy impacts society and the environment.
-As part of our overall strategy of “education for action“, these resources help to translate understanding into activism.
+These curated collections of resources are designed to provide a better understanding of the “big picture” of how the global economy impacts society and the environment.
+As part of our overall strategy of “education for action“, these resources can help translate understanding into activism; our wish is that they might inspire you to start or join a project for localization in your community.

 In these pages, you’ll find resources that will give you a deeper understanding of globalization and localization.
 You’ll also find lots of information on ways to get involved in the growing global-to-local movement.